somozadev/somozadev/README.md

 - 🎓 Graduated in a MBA in business administration at Universidad Carlos III de Madrid.
 - 🎓 I’m also studying an MBA in videogames programming at Teesside University!
 - 👯 I’m looking to collaborate with other content creators
-- 🌟 2025 Goals: finish my second career and MBA, master Unreal Engine and keep working on my personal projects!
+- 🌟 2025 Goals: finish my MSC, master Unreal Engine and keep working on my personal projects!
 - 🦾 Fun fact: I love to play videogames and boxing!

 ## 💌 Connect